texopher/texopher/README.md

           MISSION OF TEXOPHER
   -------------------------------------

-The mission of texopher is making above outlook becoming real.
+The mission of texopher is saving Internet to SD cards and making above outlook becoming real.

 In technology views, texopher has following purposes: